jht243/reminder-app/PRIVACY.md

 # Privacy Policy

-**Crypto Yield Optimizer**
+**Create Reminders App**
 *Last Updated: December 2024*

 ## Overview

-Crypto Yield Optimizer is an educational DeFi yield optimization tool that runs entirely in your browser within ChatGPT.
+Create Reminders App is an AI-powered reminder and task management tool that runs entirely in your browser within ChatGPT.
 We are committed to protecting your privacy and being transparent about our data practices.

 ## Data Collection